Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Empirical Evaluation

 \subsection{Evaluation Procedure and Benchmark Methods}

-We considered two scenarios of early detection of misinformation in our evaluation.
 During the early stage of an infodemic, there is little understanding of the disease that causes the infodemic.
 Consequently, even experts encounter difficulty distinguishing true news from fake news in the infodemic domain, leaving all news in this domain unlabeled.
-Hence, the first evaluation scenario entails each method (ours or benchmark) utilizing labeled news in the entertainment and politics domains to predict the label for each piece of news in the COVID domain.
+Hence, this scenario entails each method (ours or a benchmark) utilizing labeled news in the entertainment and politics domains to predict the label for each piece of news in the COVID domain.
 Accordingly, the inputs to each method encompass labeled news in the entertainment and politics domains, along with user comments on these news, as well as \textit{unlabeled} news in the COVID domain and their associated comments.
-In the second evaluation scenario, user comments accompanying COVID news are dropped from the inputs.
-As a result, the inputs in this scenario consist of labeled news in the entertainment and politics domains, alongside user comments on these news, and \textit{unlabeled} news in the COVID domain.
-This scenario emulates the onset of an infodemic, characterized by a large volume of information, yet with very few or no comments accompanying these information.
+As the infodemic progresses, experts gradually acquire more knowledge, leading to a small portion of the infodemic information being labeled.
+Consequently, we also consider scenarios of partially labeled infodemic information.
+Concretely, we compared our method with the benchmarks by increasing the number of labeled news articles in the COVID domain from $50$ to $150$, in increments of $50$.
+For example, each method utilizes labeled news in the entertainment and politics domains, together with $50$ labeled news articles in the COVID domain, to predict the label for each unlabeled news article in the COVID domain.

-In each evaluation scenario, we conducted 25 experiments for every method (ours or benchmark) and measured its performance using the metrics recall and F1-score.
+In each evaluation scenario, we conducted 25 experiments for every method (ours or a benchmark) and measured its performance using the metrics precision, recall, F1-score, and F2-score.
 To curb the spread of fake news and minimize their societal impact, it is crucial to identify as many instances of fake news as possible \citep{zhu2022memory}.
 To this end, recall is an important metric as it measures the effectiveness of a method in identifying fake news.
 In addition, F1-score evaluates a method's performance in both identifying fake news and avoiding predicting true news as fake.
+Similarly, F2-score quantifies the performance in both precision and recall, with more weight on recall.
 Concretely, let P be the number of fake news, TP be the number of fake news that are predicted as fake, and FP be the number of true news that are predicted as fake.
-Recall is defined as $\text{TP}/\text{P}$, and F1-score is computed as $2\text{TP}/(\text{TP}+\text{FP}+\text{P})$.
+For this case, precision is defined as $\text{TP}/(\text{TP} + \text{FP})$, recall is defined as $\text{TP}/\text{P}$, F1-score is computed as $2\text{TP}/(\text{TP}+\text{FP}+\text{P})$, and F2-score, which weights recall higher than precision, is given by $5\text{TP}/(\text{TP} + \text{FP} + 4\text{P})$.